 It is all too easy to be snap happy on holiday when you are surrounded by many extraordinary sights.
 Sometimes however, less is more.
 Think carefully about what you’re trying to capture and convey in the photo.
 Establishing contact with people before taking their photograph is crucial, not only is it important you have permission from the subject to take their photo but it also results in a photo that shows the subject is comfortable with your presence.
 Make sure that you experiment with different perspectives.
 Finally, it may sound obvious but check the photos you take!
 There is nothing worse than capturing that magic moment and then reviewing it back at the hotel on the camera screen only to discover that it is blurry.

 Know what your camera is capable of

 So there you have it, a few of our top tips for getting those treasured travel photographs.
-If you’ve got any travel photography tips then let us know in the comments below!
+We hope you find them useful!